stdapproach/sciArticle/ODE_Delta/BookReview_ODE_delta/Exercises_LTI_ODE_impulsive_load/Collected_Exercises_LTI_ODE_Impulsive.md

 ### Thorby
 p.51 Example 3.2

-### Xue
+### Xue, Chen & Atherton
 p.76 Example 3.20.
-Consider again the system model studied in Example 3.17.
-The impulse response of the system can be obtained as shown in Figure 3.11:
+"Consider again the system model studied in Example 3.17.
+The impulse response of the system can be obtained as shown in Figure 3.11:"
 >> G=tf([10 20],[10 23 26 23 10],'ioDelay',1); impulse(G, 30);

 p.106 Problem 9
-Find impulse response for the system:
+"Find impulse response for the system:"
 $$
 \frac{18s^7 + 514s^6 + 5982s^5 + 36380s^4 + 122664s^3 + 222088s^2 + 185760s + 40320}{s^8 + 36s^7 + 546s^6 + 4536s^5 + 22449s^4 + 67284s^3 + 118124s^2 + 109584s + 40320}
 $$

+---

+## Conclusion

+This article gathered thirty-nine fully worked examples — each an LTI ODE (or, equivalently, a transfer function) forced by a Dirac delta impulse or its derivative, paired with a published closed-form solution — from twelve textbooks spanning ordinary differential equations, vibrations, signals and systems, and control engineering.
+These are supplemented by dozens of further exercise references, without solutions, indexed across twenty texts (several of which overlap with the solved set) to point the reader toward additional practice material.
+All content in both categories was extracted, not derived: no new analytical results are claimed.

+Two intended uses motivated the compilation, both discussed in the Introduction.
+As a pedagogical resource, the alphabetized, dual-category structure lets a reader move directly from a specific author or problem type to the relevant worked solution, without first locating and cross-referencing dozens of separate books.
+As a software-engineering resource, the thirty-nine solved exercises constitute a ready-made, source-attributed bank of test cases: each pairs a well-posed initial value problem with an independently published analytical answer, suitable for regression or unit testing of symbolic or numerical ODE solvers.

+Two limitations should be noted.
+First, the survey is not exhaustive: it reflects the books available to the present compiler and is best understood as a personal, growing reading list rather than a systematic literature search.
+Second, the solutions reproduced here were not independently re-derived or numerically re-verified by the present author; they are quoted as published, and a small number of transcription issues (flagged inline where found, e.g. in the Nagle and Shabana entries above) remain open for verification against the original sources.
+Extending the collection, and independently checking each closed-form solution numerically, are natural directions for future work.

 ---